drips-network/docs/docs/the-protocol/advanced/drips-inner-workings.md

 ---
 id: drips-inner-workings
-title: Drips inner workings
+title: Drips Inner Workings
 ---

-This page offers an introduction to the core mechanics of dripping implementation in smart contracts.
+This page offers an introduction to the core mechanics of how streaming is implementated in smart contracts.
 The implementation can be found on [Github](https://github.com/radicle-dev/drips-contracts) in `Drips.sol`.

 ## Design Principles

 Drips is a protocol for any EVM-based blockchain that allows users to set up and manage continuous transfers of funds from one account to another over time.
-We refer to such streaming payments as "Drips".
+We refer to such transfers as "streams".

 ![Diagram 1][img1]

-Technically, tokens that are dripped are not sent directly to the recipient's address.
+Technically, tokens that are streamed are not sent directly to the recipient's address.
 Instead, the `DripsHub` contract keeps track of the sender and recipient's balances and allows the receiver to collect funds whenever they wish.
 Anyone who has worked with Ethereum and other EVM-based blockchains knows that there are significant limitations with regards to gas and transaction costs.
 Because of this, the Drips protocol was carefully designed to be as scalable and gas-efficient as possible.
 In particular, we wanted Drips to be able to support use cases like sponsorship or streaming memberships, where a single user (or org) may be receiving funds from hundreds or thousands of senders.

-With these requirements in mind, let's consider the case of a receiver collecting funds that have been Dripped to them.
-The obvious technical design for a streaming system like Drips would be to store a list of all Drips being sent to each receiver and then simply iterate the list whenever collect() is called.
+With these requirements in mind, let's consider the case of a receiver collecting funds that have been streamed to them.
+The obvious technical design for a streaming system like Drips would be to store a list of all streams being sent to each receiver and then simply iterate the list whenever collect() is called.
 However, storing and iterating a list with hundreds or thousands of entries quickly becomes cost-prohibitive from a gas perspective on Ethereum and might even exceed the total gas available in a block in the worst case.

 Instead, to increase efficiency, `DripsHub` works internally with the concept of `cycles` and all funds being sent to a given recipient for a given cycle are aggregated and stored together as a pooled amount in the DripsHub smart contracts.
 In fact, for greater efficiency, it is not even the pooled stream amounts themselves that are stored, but rather the "deltas", or changes in amount streamed, from one cycle to the next.